In this post I’m sharing why you might want to use Pinterest to promote your business in 2020.

 What I’m looking for in particular is what is working.
 Are my followers growing?
 Is my engagement growing?
 Am I gaining repins and shares?
 And perhaps most importantly – am I gaining visits back to my site?

-What my stats show me right now is that while my Pinterest account is active, I probably need ‘hotter’ pins that are getting pinned more, and that I need to get visible to an even bigger audience.
+What my stats show me right now is that I probably need ‘hotter’ pins that are getting pinned more.
+Meaning better design and copy.

 Final Words On Pinterest Keywords, + Gaining Clicks With Your Pin Copy!